reactome/statistics-generator/README.md

 ## Cypher queries to generate automatically release statistics

-Cypher queries that are used to generate stats file.
+Cypher queries are used to generate stats files.
 This file is used for the R script to generate image files for two Reaction web pages: [Statistics](https://reactome.org/about/statistics "Statistics") and [Computationally Inferred Events](https://reactome.org/documentation/inferred-events "Computationally Inferred Events")

 ## R script to generate image files

 reactome_release_stats.R is used to generate the plot for the release stats.
 To use this script, install R first.
 It is supposed to work with the latest version of R. But it is recommended to use **R 4.2** to avoid any incompatibility headache with used libraries.

-To run this script, the tree file, species_tree.nwk, is needed, .
+To run this script, the tree file, species_tree.nwk, is needed.
 This tree file was generated using [TimeTree](http://timetree.org "timetree") and displayed on the linear timescale for distances between species.

-To run this script, provide the following parameter in a script as following:
+To run this script, provide the following parameter in a script as follows:

 ```
 Rscipt reactome_release_stats.R --help